Expert Tips and Guidelines to Choose the Correct Size Stand Up Paddleboard

 Thickness

-• Thicker boards can support more weight but may be harder to control, as the increased height affects the paddler’s center of gravity.
+- Thicker boards can carry more weight but might be harder to steer due to increased height affecting balance.

 Volume